 A hard twelve-round slog with Fury may see Wilder look for a later return in 2019.
 Meaning an agreement with Joshua now wouldn’t make sense.

 Hearn is now destined to move on from attempting to land Wilder.
-A move which has repercussions and will see fans having to wait until at least 2020.
+A move that has repercussions and will see fans having to wait until at least 2020.

-The IBF are set to call Kubrat Pulev for his mandatory within the next six months.
+The IBF is set to call Kubrat Pulev for his mandatory within the next six months.
 Even so, fans don’t see the Bulgarian in the ring with Joshua next.

-Pulev would be more likely for an August or September clash in order for Joshua to clean up another mandatory.
+Pulev would be more likely for an August or September clash for Joshua to clean up another mandatory.

 Povetkin represented the WBA stipulation, whilst Whyte could be lobbied as the WBO version.
 Meaning Joshua would be free to negotiate with Wilder from the back end of next year.